ASD-Blueprint/desktop.gov.au/program/engagement/faq.md

 ### A design for a secure modern desktop – Protected Utility Blueprint

 Released publicly in March 2020, the Protected Utility Blueprint is a design to create a common, secure operating environment.
 This environment uses several Microsoft 365 (M365) cloud applications.

 The Blueprint helps agencies manage information up to the PROTECTED level.
 This improves cyber security maturity against the Australian Signals Directorate (ASD) Essential Eight cyber mitigations.

 The Blueprint enables contemporary office productivity tools to be adopted consistently.
 For example, common and interoperable document collaboration, email, and video conferencing.

 ### A community collaboration forum – community.desktop.gov.au

-In October 2020 the Program is established desktop.gov.au to increase WofG community collaboration to improve and continue the use of the Blueprint.
-Through the forum there has been newsletters, a survey, and knowledge articles published.
-It also hosts the Blueprint on the GitHub platform to collaborate globally with developers.
+In October 2020 the Program established the community portal to increase WofG community collaboration to improve and continue the use of the Blueprint.
+Through the forum there have been newsletters, a survey, and knowledge articles published.

+In February 2021, we moved the Blueprint to Github to enable collaboration from all facets of our community to users globally.

 ### Skills uplift through M365 training – APS Digital Profession